berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

           (gcpdev) ➜  ~ # (61496934400 - (104857600 + 104857600 + 16777216 + 62914560)) - 277872640 == 60929654784

 Besides setting defaults, we can dynamically change the placeholder counts by either adding new, or editing existing, `calendar events <https://docs.datahub.berkeley.edu/en/latest/admins/howto/calendar-scaler.html>`_.
-This is useful for large courses when can have placeholder nodes set aside for the predicatable periods of heavy ramp up.
+This is useful for large courses which can have placeholder nodes set aside for predicatable periods of heavy ramp up.

 Commit and deploy staging
 -------------------------